majid-200/LLM-From-Scratch/README.md

     ```

 ## Acknowledgements
 This project is heavily based on the excellent, educational content from online tutorials that break down these complex topics into manageable pieces.

-The implementations here are my personal re-creations aimed at solidifying my own understanding of these powerful models.
+Let's build GPT: from scratch, in code, spelled out. by Andrej Karpathy (https://youtu.be/kCc8FmEb1nY?feature=shared)
+Code Llama 4 From Scratch - Easy Math Explanations & Python Code by Vuk Rosić (https://youtu.be/wcDV3l4CD14?feature=shared)